rluders/oc-theme-angular/README.md

 After that, you'll notice that we created an `./app` folder on your theme root.
 It's means that your angular application is compiled and, for now, everything is file.

 You'll never need to change nothing insite the `./app` folder.
 'Cause it's gonna be created for our angular-cli command.
 All yours implementation'll happend inside the `./angular/src` folder, as a normal `angular-cli` generated application.

+Don't forget to download the dependencies inside the `./angular` folder.
+I recommend that you use `yarn` dependency manager, It's better than `npm`.

+To download the angular dependencies you can use:

+`yarn install` or `npm install`

 If you have any problems or questions, feel free to ask for help.